WHAT TO DO IN PARIS IN 4 DAYS – ITINERARY

 After about ten visits, I can say this: I don’t come to Paris for its people (nicely put).
 If you are from Berlin, you might not be shocked.
 If you are from London or a place where people are overly friendly, you might experience some negative surprises.
 Just keep that in mind when visiting Paris.

 Where to Stay in Paris for 4 Days

-To check out accommodation rates for different hotels just click on each link
+To check out accommodation rates for different hotels, click on each link.

-The luxurious hotels in Paris come with a big price tag but are probably worth the money – Four Seasons Hotel George V is one of the most iconic hotels in Paris – find out more about the hotel and the rates here.
+The luxurious hotels in Paris come with a big price tag but are probably worth the money – Four Seasons Hotel George V is one of the most iconic hotels in Paris – find out more about the hotel and its rates.

-If you enjoy an Airbnb accommodation just click here (first-time users can save $$$ by using my link)
+If you enjoy an Airbnb accommodation, click here (first-time users can save $$$ by using my link)

 DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS – THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU).
 MORE ABOUT IT HERE.

-Paris is – also – a great city to combine with a London trip – because these two capitals are some of the most iconic in the world.
-Let´s start with the first day in Paris – and let´s go to the Eiffel Tower first- how could it be any different?
+Let´s start with the first day in Paris – and let´s go to the Eiffel Tower first.
+How could it be any different?

 Stop 1: Visit the Eiffel Tower